 - La Redonda Hostel (from $18 USD)

 - The best ATM machines in Sayulita are in Intercam bank (pesos) and the ATM machines at Don Pedro’s Restaurant for US dollars).
 Withdraw cash at Puerto Vallarta Airport upon arrival as the ATMs in Sayulita run out of cash, especially over the weekend.

-- The closest thing to a resort in Sayulita is hotel pools and bars that also have day passes.
+- The closest thing to a resort in Sayulita are hotel pools and bars with day passes.
 If you want to stay in an all-inclusive resort, stay in Punta Mita.

 - Use Sayulita Plaza as a reference on Google maps.
 This is the town’s center and it will give you an idea of the town’s layout.